 - Add the chili powder, paprika, cumin, salt, pepper, and chili flakes.
 Stir well to combine.

 - Add the tomato paste, chopped canned tomatoes, tomato sauce kidney beans, and black beans.
 Stir all ingredients well to combine.
 Place a lid on the pot.

-- Serve hot with crusty bread, nacho chips, or topping such as grated cheese, sour cream, green onions, etc.
+- Serve hot with crusty bread, nacho chips, or topping such as grated cheese, sour cream, red onions, etc.